IBM/cognos-analytics-with-watson-studio/README.md

 * [6] Toggles display of the filter panels.
 * [7] Displays the fields associated with the selected visual object.
 * [8] Displays the properties associated with the selected visual object.
 * [9] Filters that can be applied to dashboard visual objects.
-The filter can be set for all dashboard tabs (left side), or for the current tab (righ side).
+The filter can be set for all dashboard tabs (left side), or for the current tab (right side).

 The types of visualizations available include the following: